 Cummings Graduate Institute’s Board of Directors approved its current Mission, Vision, and Values in June 2017.

-On July 19, 2019, Cummings Graduate Institute for Behavioral Health Studies (CGI) was granted accreditation by the Distance Education Accrediting Commission (DEAC), which is listed by the U.S. Secretary of Education as a recognized accrediting agency and recognized by the Council for Higher Education Accreditation (CHEA), and licensed as a degree-granting institution by the Arizona State Board for Private Postsecondary Education.
+On July 19, 2019, Cummings Graduate Institute for Behavioral Health Studies (CGI) was granted accreditation by the Distance Education Accrediting Commission (DEAC), which is listed by the U.S. Department of Education as a recognized accrediting agency and recognized by the Council for Higher Education Accreditation (CHEA), and licensed as a degree-granting institution by the Arizona State Board for Private Postsecondary Education.
 On September 9, 2019, CGI received AZ-SARA approval and was then granted membership to the National Council of State Authorization of Reciprocity Agreements (NC-SARA) on Monday, September 23, 2019.
 Participation in SARA authorizes CGI to enroll students throughout the United States, including all 50 states, the District of Columbia, Puerto Rico, and the U.S. Virgin Islands.